wdi-sg/pokedex-express-post/README.md

 2. Run `npm install` to install dependencies
 3. Look in the starter file called `index.js`, run `nodemon` to start local server on port 3000
 4. Open `localhost:3000` on your browser and see the home page
+5. Install the react jsx express libraries described in the gitbook

 #### Note on comments: